mirdhyn/richardstrauss.pl/content/projects.en.md

 ## Special events:

+- The lecture before ‘Der Rosenkavalier)’ Met Live in HD in Teatr Studio (Warsaw, 2017)
 - [International Antonina Campi Vocal Competition](http://www.antonina.campi.spotkaniakultur.com) (Lublin, 2017)
 - The lecture before ‘Elektra’ Met Live in HD in Teatr Studio (Warsaw, 2016)
 - The idea of interviews with people of Polish culture in ‘Przegląd’ weekly magazine (Warsaw, 2016)